 In the process the war resulted in the deaths of roughly 50 million souls and the loss of untold productive capacity of humanity.
 In exchange the war liberated West Germany, about 96K square miles (about the size of Michigan) and Japan, 146K square miles (about the size of Montana), enslaved China (3.7 million square miles) and led to the rise of a cold/hot war that raged for 40+ years and threatened humanity with nuclear incineration.
 Does any rational human being think this was worth it?
 Quickly let’s dispatch the response that the war ended the holocaust.
 It is probable that the holocaust could never have reached the heights of monstrosity that it did absent the fog of war.
 In any event, the U.S. could have done more good without destroying Europe if we hadn’t rejected so many Jews fleeing NAZI Germany.
 History is replete with such examples of the destructiveness and futility of war but a non-hyper patriotic look at the “good war” should suffice.

 I am sure one objection would be ‘but non-violent struggle takes such a long time that it is not practical”.
 A long time like the 80 years it took the Dutch to violently gain their independence from Spain, 1568-1648.
-Or perhaps a time such as the Hundred Years war or the 30 years’ war or the nearly 50 years of off and on again violence in Europe to open the 20th. century.
-How about the perpetual war that Rome faced during the entirety of the Imperial period?
+Or perhaps a time such as the Hundred Years war or the 30 years’ war or the nearly 50 years of off and on-again violence in Europe to open the 20th. century.
+How about the perpetual war that Rome faced during the entirety of its imperial period?
 “Victory” does not guarantee peace.
 Even the American Revolution ushered in a series of wars on the frontier against the Indians as well as another war with Britain.
-As far as war is concerned victory is defeat for peace never really arrives.
-The “victory” at Yorktown has seen the U.S. at war in 214 of the subsequent 228 years.
+As far as war is concerned victory is defeat for a peace that never really arrives.
+The “victory” at Yorktown has seen the U.S. at war in 220 of the subsequent 240 years.
 Some victory.

 Praise Be to God